phuselab/resPyre/README.md

-# ResPyre - Respiratory Rate Estimation from Video
+# ResPyre - Respiratory Rate Estimation from Video (resPyre)

 This repository contains code for estimating respiratory rate from video using different methods and datasets.